yoDon/microservices-research/README.md

         - [X] session authenticated get user info controller that respects bannedUsers list
         - [X] check if user is in bannedUsers list and if so log and ban
         - [X] build list of who NestJS has created sessions for
-        - [ ] web-app get user info from /api/auth/userinfo using cookie
-            - [ ] Q: use context provider to hold user login info after login (and clear in postlogout)
         - [ ] Setup and use app_metadata
             - [ ] BillingGuard for simulated account billing status
             - [ ] AdminGuard for admin status
             - [ ] admin controller to show list of AuthService.activeUsers
             - [ ] web-app UI to show active users
         - [ ] persist list of bannedUsers somewhere
+            - [ ] Decide do we need?
+Every api call pings auth0 to validate user
-            - [ ] need endpoint that can add someone to list
+            - [ ] need S3 file to hold list
-            - [ ] need S3 bucket to hold list
+            - [ ] need way for app to pull down S3 file (without having write perms to it)
-            - [ ] need way to tell api the list needs to be refreshed from S3
+            - [ ] need api endpoint to infor api list needs to be refreshed from S3 file
+- [ ] web-app get user info from /api/auth/userinfo using cookie
-            - [ ] admin controller to ban a user and their session
+    - [ ] Q: use context provider to hold user login info after login (and clear in postlogout)
 - [ ] Update NestJS to Swagger 4
     - https://trilon.io/blog/nestjs-swagger-4-whats-new
     - [ ] do whatever is needed regarding dto's (see demo controller for example)